giannigrasso/giannigrasso/README.md

-## 👋 Hi, I’m @giannigrasso
+## 🌝 Hi there
 <hr>

-- 👀 I’m currently interested in
+- I’m interested in
-  - Java & Spring
+  - ☕️ Java
-  - PHP & Laravel
+  - 🦀 Rust
-  - Web Development
+  - 🖥️ Software and Web Development

 <hr>